 9. Spread the Word

-Using online outlets to share valuable industry information that educates or informs others can help to position you as an expert in your field and build brand credibility.
+Using online outlets to share valuable industry information that educates or informs others can help to position you as an expert in your field and build personal brand credibility.
 This can be done by establishing a company blog, sharing information on social media networks, or actively offering assistance through forums.
 Offer to speak at networking events or forums, or host your own, and encourage word-of-mouth promotion by requesting referrals from clients with whom you have established strong relationships.

 To learn more about branding, read 6 Steps to Successfully Build a Small Business Brand.